MaxNeutrino/java_path/_posts/2016-11-22-Hello-World.md

 image: "hello.jpg"
 ---

-I can not ignored first step in any path of programmer - "Hello world!"
+I couldn`t ignore ignored first step in any path of programmer - "Hello world!"

 First when I learnt Java this example used with different strings like "Kiss my shiny metal ass".
 Eah, quote Bender is fun.
 <!--more-->